Social history of the United Kingdom (1979–present): Conservatives return

 The next couple of years were defined by political instability as the government attempted to conduct the process of withdrawing the United Kingdom from the EU in the context of a hung parliament.
 Both Theresa May and her successor Boris Johnson failed to reach a consensus in Parliament for leaving the EU in a way they wished, eventually resulting in another general election in late 2019.
 At this election, the Conservatives made a net gain of 48 seats and were returned with the largest majority for a governing party since 2001 in what was regarded as a landslide victory, winning 43.6% of the vote (the highest share for any party since 1979) and 365 seats (the highest number for the party since 1987).
-Labour, meanwhile, made a net loss of 60 seats, losing several of its constituencies in northern England, across the Midlands and Wales to the Conservatives (many of which had not returned Conservative MPs for many decades) in what was widely referred to as a collapse of the Red Wall.
-Meanwhile, the SNP made a net gain of 13 seats across Scotland, winning 45% of the Scottish vote and 48 of the 59 Scottish seats.
+Labour made a net loss of 60 seats, losing several of its constituencies in northern England, across the Midlands and Wales to the Conservatives in what was widely referred to as a collapse of the Red Wall.
+The SNP made a net gain of 13 seats across Scotland, winning 45% of the Scottish vote and 48 of the 59 Scottish seats.
 In Northern Ireland, more Irish Nationalist MPs were elected than British Unionists for the first time, although unionist parties still won more votes.
 After the Conservative victory, Parliament ratified the EU withdrawal agreement that Johnson had negotiated and the UK left the EU at the end of January the following year.

 Early in 2020, the coronavirus pandemic spread to the United Kingdom.
 The attempt to combat the disease led to disruptions in everyday life on a scale not seen since World War II, including closures of schools and other educational institutions, shops selling non-essential goods and most public facilities for eating, entertainment and leisure, as well as cancellations of events and restrictions on people's rights to gather in public places and leave their homes.

 Economic growth and crises since 1995

 Housing

 House prices tripled in the 20 years between 1995 and 2015.
 Growth was almost continuous during the period, save for a two-year period of decline around 2008 as a result of the banking crisis.
 The gap between income and house prices has changed in the last 20 years such that even in the most affordable regions of England and Wales buyers have to spend six times their income.
-It was most marked in London, where in 2013 the £300,000, median house price costs 12 times the median London income of £24,600.
+It was most marked in London, where in 2013 the £300,000 median house price cost 12 times the median London income of £24,600.